luizdejah/hello-world/README.md

 # hello-world
-Learning Git with giithubb :)
+I'm learning Git with Github.

 I'm Luiz a graphic designer and fall in love about photographs.
 In nowadays I need to improve my abilitys, so..
 I'll learning a little bit about web.